On Helly number for crystals and cut-and-project sets: Helly numbers for two-dimensional crystals

-In the remaining part of the paper we will show, that the previous example is optimal, if there are at least 6 copies of $\Z^2$, so we will prove the following theorem.
-To make the paper easier to read we will present proofs of some geometrical lemmas in appendix.
+In the remaining part of the paper we will show that the previous example is optimal in case there are at least 6 copies of $\Z^2$.
+We start from two simple auxiliary lemmas.

+\begin{lem} Every convex quadrilateral $Q$ is either a parallelogram, or contains a parallelogram $Q'$ such that three vertices of $Q'$ are vertices of $Q$. \end{lem}

+\begin{proof} Without loss of generality we can assume that three vertices of the quadrilateral are points $A=(0,1)$, $B=(0,0)$, and $C=(1,0)$, and the fourth vertex $D=(x,y)$ satisfies $x,y>0$ and $x+y>1$.